 The High School Accel Program allows Georgia high school students who are excelling academically to enroll in identified degree level core courses while still enrolled in high school.
-The high school certifying official must identify the high school course/s to be substituted by the postsecondary course/s.
-The college official must identify the postsecondary course/s to be completed as identified in the Course Directory for High School Courses and College Equivalents for the ACCEL Program.
+The high school certifying official must identify the high school course(s) to be substituted by the postsecondary course(s).
+The college official must identify the postsecondary course(s) to be completed as identified in the Course Directory for High School Courses and College Equivalents for the ACCEL Program.
 The credits earned by completing the college course(s) must be applied to both the high school academic record/transcript and college academic record/transcript.

-The program is funded by the Georgia Lottery for Education, and the credit hours paid by the Accel Program for the student will not count towards the limit of postsecondary hours paid for by the HOPE Program.
+The program is funded by Georgia state revenues, and the credit hours paid by the Accel Program for the student will not count towards the limit of postsecondary hours paid for by the HOPE Program.